 As of the date of this prospectus, for entities that have been listed overseas before the implementation of the Measures of Cybersecurity Review and intend to issue additional shares rather than doing a public listing, the Measures of Cybersecurity Review do not clearly stipulate that such entities or their subsidiaries, as network platform operators, shall report to Cybersecurity Review Office for cybersecurity review.
 However, the Measures of Cybersecurity Reviews remain unclear on whether such requirements will be applicable to companies which are already listed in the United States, such as us.
 It also remains uncertain whether any future regulatory changes would impose additional restrictions on companies like us.
 Since the Draft Overseas Listing Rules are released for comments and have not come into effect, we are not required to submit applications for the approval of the CSRC according to Draft Overseas Listing Rules at this stage.
 However, as the Draft Overseas Listing Rules have not been formally adopted, and due to the lack of further clarifications or detailed rules and regulations, there are still uncertainties as to how the aforementioned rules will be interpreted or implemented and whether the Chinese authorities may adopt new laws, regulations, rules, or detailed implementation and interpretation and there is no assurance that Chinese authorities, including the CSRC, would take the same view.
 In addition, the business activities of the VIEs is automobiles distribution, in which special government permissions or approvals is not required, provided that such activities shall comply with the general regulatory rules necessary for the VIEs' operations, such as rules in relation to the administration of industry and commerce registration and taxation.
-Based on the opinion of our PRC legal counsel, Commerce & Finance Law Offices, as of the date of the prospectus, no explicit provisions under currently effective PRC laws, regulations and rules clearly stipulate that the companies which have been indirectly listed through contractual arrangements like us are required to obtain the approvals from Chinese authorities when they intend to issue additional securities to foreign investors.
-However, our PRC legal counsel has also advised that there are substantial uncertainties regarding the interpretation and application of current and future PRC laws, rules and regulations.
-Accordingly, the PRC regulatory authorities may in the future take a view that is contrary to the opinion of our PRC legal counsel.
+Based on the opinion of our PRC legal counsel, Commerce & Finance Law Offices, as of the date of the prospectus, no explicit provisions under currently effective PRC laws, regulations and rules clearly stipulate that the companies which have been indire

-We are primarily engaged in the sales of domestic and imported automobiles in the PRC.
-As of the date of June 30, 2022, the PRC operating entities engaged in the sales of domestic and imported automobiles are Inner Mongolia Jieying Kaihang Auto Retail Co., Ltd., Wuhan Jieying Chimei Automobile Service Co., Ltd., Chongqing Jieying Shangyue Auto Brokerage Co., Ltd., Zhejiang Taohaoche Technology Co., Ltd. and Ningbo Jiusheng Auto Sales and Service Co., Ltd. On September 7, 2022, Ningbo Jiusheng Auto Sales and Service Co., Ltd. On September 7, 2022, Ningbo Jiusheng Auto Sales and Service Co., Ltd. Was dissolved.
-Based on the opinion of our PRC legal counsel, Commerce & Finance Law Offices, as of the date of this prospectus, the remaining PRC operating entities which engaged in the sales of domestic and imported automobiles in the PRC have obtained the requisite licenses and permits from the Chinese authorities for the business operations in the PRC, including business licenses.
+In addition, as of the date of this prospectus, the PRC operating entities have obtained the requisite licenses and permits from the Chinese authorities for the business operations in the PRC, including business licenses.
 However, we cannot assure that PRC operating entities are always able to successfully update or renew the licenses or permits required for the relevant business in a timely manner or that these licenses or permits are sufficient to conduct all of our PRC operating entities' present or future business.
-The subsidiaries' and the PRC operating entities' operations could be adversely affected, directly or indirectly; our ability to offer, or continue to offer, securities to investors would be potentially hindered; and the value of our securities might significantly decline or be worthless, by existing or future laws and regulations relating to the business of the subsidiaries and the PRC operating entities or our industry or by intervention or interruption by PRC governmental authorities, if we, the subsidiaries or the PRC operating entities (i) do not receive or maintain such permissions or approvals are not required, (iii) applicable laws, regulations, or interpretations change and we the subsidiaries or the PRC operating entities are require
+The subsidiaries' and the PRC operating entities' operations could be adversely affected, directly or indirectly; our ability to offer, or continue to offer, securities to investors would be potentially hindered; and the value of our securities might significantly decline or be worthless, by existing or future laws and regulations relating to the business of the subsidiaries and the PRC operating entities or our industry or by intervention or interruption by PRC governmental authorities, if we, the subsidiaries or the PRC operating entities (i) do not receive or maintain such permissions or approvals, (ii) inadvertently conclude that such permissions or approvals are not required, (iii) applicable laws, regulations, or interpretations change and we the subsidiaries or the PRC operating entities are required to obtain such permissions or approvals in the future.